Brooke Waldron

 "Hoop Dancer" 36x20

-November 2022 Collaboration with Tania Willard (Secwepemc Nation) "Sovereign-Tea Service" Forge Project, New York
+November 2022 Tania Willard (Secwepemc Nation) "Sovereign-Tea Service" Forge Project, New York

 Exhibit description here; written by Tania Willard.